cloudnative-pg/cloudnative-pg/docs/src/declarative_role_management.md

 ```

 It includes the roles reserved for operator use and the roles that are **not**
-managed by CloudNativePG, in order to get a complete view of the roles in
+under declarative management, in order to get a complete view of the roles in
 the database instances.

 This segues into the topic of backward compatibility: declarative role